golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 ## Summary of Deliverables

-This assignment has six parts, paced out on different days, totaling about 7 hours:
+This assignment has six parts, paced out on different days, totaling about 7 hours of effort.
+The expected deliverables include four small technical exercises, one main project, and a performance-documentation.

 * [4.1.
 Viewings (Realtime Tracking)](#41-viewings-realtime-tracking) *(10%, 40m)*, due 9/16.
 * [4.2.
 Inverse Kinematics Exercise](#42-inverse-kinematics-exercise) *(10%, 20m)*, due 9/18.